kannikakabilar/Kannika-Notas/Ansible/README.md

         - curl
 ```

-loop/with_items: This keyword is used to iterate over the list of packages.
+- loop/with_items: This keyword is used to iterate over the list of packages.
 Ansible will execute the task for each item in the list.

 **Ansible registry** is a mechanism to store variables persistently, enabling data to be passed between different parts of a playbook or even between plays.

 Management inside EC2 can be accelerated by leveraging dynamic EC2 inventory scripts.
 These scripts automatically fetch information about EC2 instances, ensuring dynamic and efficient management of hosts in an Ansible environment.

-**Top 20 commonly used modules**
+<h3 style="color:#000000">Top 20 commonly used modules</h3>

 - apt - Manages packages for Debian-based systems.
 - yum - Manages packages for Red Hat-based systems.